ncatlab/nlab-content/pages/6100.md

 The geometric realization of Grothendieck constructions has been analyzed in

-* R.W.
-Thomason, _Homotopy colimits in the category of small categories_ , Math.
+* R. W. Thomason, _Homotopy colimits in the category of small categories_ , Math.
 Proc.
 Cambridge Philos.
 Soc.
 85 (1979), no. 1, 91109.
  {#Thomason}